Amputation Compensation Claims Guide

 Road Traffic Accidents And Amputations

-Road users owe a collective duty of care to one another.
-This duty requires road users to prevent each other from experiencing harm or damage by navigating the roads in a safe manner.
+Road users (including motorbike riders, cyclists, pedestrians and vehicle drivers) owe a collective duty of care to one another.
+This duty requires those using the roads to navigate in a safe manner to prevent themselves and others from coming to harm or damage.
 They can uphold this duty through adherence of the rules set out by the Road Traffic Act 1988 and Highway Code

 An example of how a road user could fail to uphold this duty and cause an accident could include: